Pathfinder (military): Modern pathfinders

 Pathfinders exist in a number of armed forces around the world.
 Most of them are senior members of parachute units and have earned the right to wear the maroon beret.

 Belgium

 Belgium has a platoon of pathfinders that is special operations capable as part of the Special Operations Regiment.
 They are paracommandos that receive an extra pathfinder course at Schaffen.
 The Belgian pathfinders keep close ties with their Dutch and British counterparts, with whom they perform joint exercises.

-Brazil

-Brazil has a company of pathfinders (Companhia de Precursores Pára-quedista) as part of the Parachute Infantry Brigade.
-This unit is tasked with the execution of missions that are common to this kind of force, but, often operate like a special forces group.
-Operating in covert intelligence gathering operations, direct action, and counter-guerrilla warfare.
-Member of this company take part in many operations in hot zones, like Rio de Janeiro, Haiti and Congo.

-The course of Brazilian pathfinders lasts six months, being one of the most difficult in Brazil, with an average of 10 approved.

-Canada

-In the Canadian Armed Forces, airborne pathfinders are paratroopers whobesides securing drop zones, gathering intelligence, and briefing follow-on forcesalso conduct ambushes and reconnaissance behind enemy lines.
-To qualify as a pathfinder in the Canadian Army, the soldier must pass the Patrol Pathfinder course conducted by the Canadian Army Advanced Warfare Centre.
-Each regular force infantry regiment has one dedicated airborne company.

 France

 Commando Parachute Group (GCP Groupement de Commando Parachutistes): Each regiment within the 11th Parachute Brigade (11e Brigade Parachutiste) trains one or two GCP teams from their own ranks.

 There are nineteen teams with about a dozen members each in the GCP, which is structured as follows: